yoyoberenguer/PythonFireFx/README.md

 # PythonFireFx

 PythonFireFx is a shader for rendering 2D realistic fire effect (procedural fire).
-Written in `python`, `cython` and `C` language, it is design for `real time rendering` on pygame surface with screen resolution up to `1280 x 1024 pixels`.
+Written in `python`, `cython` and `C` languages.It is design for `real time rendering` on pygame surface with screen resolution up to `1280 x 1024 pixels`.

 Compatible with image format 24-32 bit with any of the following extension:
 BMP, GIF (non - animated), JPEG, PNG image format.

-It was originally designed for 2D video games application build on the top of Pygame library, but it can also be used as a plugin for `video` or `webcam special effect`.
+It was originally designed for 2D video games application build on top of Pygame library, but it can also be used as a plugin for `video` or `webcam special effect`.
 It requires few libraries in order to work, please see the dependency section for more details.